 - pick up a Choose to Reuse mug if you’re on the Parkville campus.

-Make sure you wash yours thoroughly with detergent and hot water (by hand or in the dishwasher), only hand over a clean and dry cup, and remember to hold onto your lid.
+When handing over reusable cups to cafes, make sure they are washed thoroughly with detergent and hot water to protect against the spread of germs.
+Only hand over a clean and dry cup, and remember to hold onto your lid.

-Staff can order a University of Melbourne branded Keep Cup to get a great discount.
+Staff, students and visitors can purchase a range of reusable items from the reuse vending machine on the Parkville campus, including UniMelb branded Keep Cups.
+Staff can also order a University of Melbourne branded Keep Cup through Service Now to get a great discount.

 Over a year, use of a Keep Cup reduces greenhouse gas emissions by up to 92% compared to disposable cups.

-- The cups are designed and manufactured in Australia so are supporting local industry and have lower carbon miles.
+Keep Cup brand cups are designed and manufactured in Australia so are supporting local industry and have lower carbon miles.
+Plus, plastic Keep Cups can be recycled at the end of their life.

 Biodegradable and compostable cups